In-person therapy in Bellevue or via telehealth throughout Washington

 • The Gottman Method for Couples

-• Emotionally Focused Therapy for Couples (EFT)
+• Emotionally Focused Therapy (EFT)

 • Acceptance and Commitment Therapy (ACT)

-• Psychodynamic psychotherapy, Existential psychotherapy
+• Psychodynamic and existential psychotherapy

 So we start pretending.

-We pretend to be happier, more successful, and stronger than we really feel — and we get pretty good at it, too.
+We pretend to be happier, more successful, and stronger than we really feel.
+And we get pretty good at it, too.
 So good, in fact, that the pretending parts begin to take over and the real parts start to fade away.
-That's where the trouble begins and where I can help.

 You don't have to become someone you're not in order to feel better.
 In fact, it works the other way around.